georglauterbach/uncore/documentation/content/index.md

 ## Introduction

-Welcome to the official **_unCORE_** operating system kernel documentation. **_unCORE_** is an [operating system] [micro-kernel] completely written in pure, idiomatic [Rust]. **_unCORE_** makes use of the [Rust] ecosystem, avoiding unnecessary complexity while being stable and performant.
+Welcome to the official _unCORE_ operating system kernel documentation. _unCORE_ is an [operating system] [kernel] completely written in pure, idiomatic [Rust]. _unCORE_ makes use of the [Rust] ecosystem, avoiding unnecessary complexity while being stable and performant.
 If you're new to this project, we highly recommend reading the [Getting Started][docs-getting-started] section.
 Everything you need to know about development guidelines can be found under [Development][docs-development].
-The [Modules][docs-modules] section contains all the information about the kernel modules in **_unCORE_**.
+The [Modules][docs-modules] section contains all the information about the kernel modules in _unCORE_.
 This documentation is only one half of the whole documentation that is available.
 The other part is the code documentation which can be built with `#!bash cargo doc --open`.

 !!! check "Code of Conduct and Contributing Guidelines"
     By working on this projects and with other participants, you agree to the **code of conduct** and the **contributing guidelines** set by this project.

 !!! danger "Developer Instructions"
     Make sure you read the [**Development Guidelines**][docs-development] _carefully_.
 Adhering to a consistent style and conventions allows everyone to work efficiently.

-## Goals

-**_unCORE_** makes use of the [Rust] ecosystem, avoiding unnecessary complexity while being stable and fast.
-The five main goals are

-1. Robustness
-2. Safety
-3. Performance
-4. Correctness
-5. Simplicity

 ## Getting Started